-5th Annual Digital Citizenship Family Night and Chili Cook-Off -
+5th Annual Digital Citizenship Family Night And Chili Cook-Off -

 Eastside Elementary School is hosting the fifth annual Digital Citizenship Family Night and Chili Cook-off on Wednesday, October 11, 2017.

-People of all ages are invited to attend the event, which begins at 5 p.m. on Eastside Elementary.
+People of all ages are invited to attend the event, which begins at 5 p.m. at Eastside Elementary.

 Digital Citizenship Family Night begins with a poster session put on by WWCC students and a digital playground hosted by the SCSD#1 Gifted and Talented program.
 Students and adults alike will have an opportunity to come together, enjoy a chili cook-off, and learn about netiquette, digital footprints, the latest applications and other topics in workshops from 7:00 p.m. to 8:05 p.m.